asonabend/ESRL/README.md

 # Expert-Supervised Reinforcement Learning (ESRL)

-Code for Expert Supervised Reinforcement Learning (ESRL).
+Code for Expert-Supervised Reinforcement Learning (ESRL).
 If you use our code please cite our [Expert-Supervised Reinforcement Learning for Offline Policy Learning and Evaluation paper](https://arxiv.org/abs/2006.13189).

 Repo is set up for Riverswim environment and will work for any episodic, discrete state and action space environment.